WesTyler/CombinationToy/README.md

 # PermutationToy
-Toy problem: permutations with exclusion pairs.
+Toy problem: combinations with exclusion pairs.

 ## Goal
 Define the function in permutations.js to pass tests in test/permutation-tests.js